Cloudify-PS/cloudify-training-labs/README.md

 with the following exceptions:
   * The minimum amount of RAM should be 4GB.
-  * The security group to which this VM is connected should have more permissive rules than the ones stated, because other labs (that depend on this one) install topologies on the very same VM as the Manager's.
+  * The security group to which this VM is connected should have more permissive rules than the ones stated, because certain labs install topologies on the very same VM as the Manager's.
   It is recommended to allow incoming traffic on all ports.
 * Make sure that `iptables` is disabled.
 Similarly to the CLI VM's case, this is not a Cloudify requirement but a training material requirement.